-Large-scael distributed real-time and embedded systems need a real-time publisher/subscriber paradigm for communication.
+Large-scale distributed real-time and embedded systems need a realtime publisher/subscriber paradigm for communication.
 This entails the need to deploy a federation of event services.
 This paper describes a novel approach of using model-based techniques to deploy a federated event service.
 We have developed a tool called FESML to address the assembly and deployment challenges of federated event services.

 The true test of FESML will be its usefulness in configuring real component-based software systems.
 In the coming months, this tool will be tested in multiple real-world scenarios involving mission-critical distributed, real-time systems.
+FESML project is a work in progress as part of the CoSMIC tool suite.
+The CoSMIC MDM tool suite is available for download at www.dre.vanderbilt.edu/cosmic.

-The OMG has issued an specification for a Notification Service, which is a superset of the CORBA Event Service that adds interfaces for event filtering, configurable event delivery semantics, security, and event delivery at specified levels of QoS.
+The OMG, which is a standards body, has issued an specification for a Notification Service, which is a superset of the CORBA Event Service that adds interfaces for event filtering, configurable event delivery semantics, security, and event delivery at specified levels of QoS.
 CIAO already provides the implementation for the Notification Service specification.
 FESML is being enhanced to allow these services to be modeled and configured in a large distributed environment.